rohankar/py-mlp/README.md

 # py-mlp
-Implementing a neural network from scratch using python scikit-learn
+Implementing a Multi Layer Perceptron from scratch using python scikit-learn